Wyoming Rental Agreement

 • Security Deposits – Wyoming does not specify a maximum amount for a security deposit.
 However, it does require that all collected security deposits be returned within 30 days of lease end, or within 15 days from receipt of the tenant’s forwarding address.

 • Lease Termination – Wyoming does not require tenant notice before terminating a month-to-month lease.
 Fixed-term tenants are normally bound to the term of the lease.
-There are some cases, such as active military duty, unit uninhabitability, domestic violence, or landlord harassment, which allow early termination of a fixed-term lease.
+There are some cases, such as active military duty, uninhabitable property, domestic violence, or landlord harassment, which allow early termination of a fixed-term lease.

 • Rent Increases and Fees – In Wyoming, there is no cap on rent increases and no notice requirement for an increase.
 Likewise, there’s no cap on maximum late fees.
-Bounced check fees are limited to $30 in value.
+Bounced check fees are limited to $30.

 • Landlord Entry – There’s no specific permission or advance notice requirement before a landlord enters in Wyoming.
 Terms of entry are usually negotiated in the lease.
-If the lease is silent, the landlord can enter at reasonable times for purposes reasonably related to the tenancy (repairs, inspections, etc.), plus entry as necessary in emergencies.
+If the lease is silent, the landlord can enter at reasonable times (by custom, at least 24 hours of advance notice) for purposes reasonably related to the tenancy (repairs, inspections, etc.), plus entry as necessary in emergencies.

 • Settling Legal Disputes – Landlord-tenant disputes in Wyoming may be heard in small claims court, as long as the value of the dispute is under $6,000.
 Small claims also lacks jurisdiction over eviction, which gets heard in the state circuit courts.